NBISweden/module-metadata-dm-practices/_episodes/05-finding-ontologies.md

 > * **dev_stage**, using Zooma
 > * **tissue_type**, using FAIRsharing.org
 >
 > You don't have to stick to the tools specified.
-Try different the different ones if you want to.
+Try the different ones if you want to.
 As you will probably notice, there is no perfect way that always finds what you want.
 It will almost always involve a fair bit of trial and error.
 >
 > > ## Solution
 > >